tbckr/sgpt/README.md

 1. Visit [https://platform.openai.com/overview](https://platform.openai.com/overview) and sign up for an account.
 2. Navigate to [https://platform.openai.com/account/api-keys](https://platform.openai.com/account/api-keys) and generate
    a new API key.
-3. On Linux or macOS: Update your `.bashrc` or `.zshrc` file to include the following export statement:
+3. On Linux or macOS: Update your `.bashrc` or `.zshrc` file to include the following export statement adding your API key as the value:

 ```shell
 export OPENAI_API_KEY="sk-..."